Kadam-Kshitij/LearnCpp/Readme.md

 }
 ```

-Set delete pointers t onullptr unless they are going out of scope immediately
+Set deleted pointers to nullptr unless they are going out of scope immediately

 ```cpp
 int main()